-Which Fiskars Splitting Axe Do You Need?
-(I own them all)
+Which Fiskars Splitting Axe: How to Choose (I own them all)

-I bought my first Fiskars splitting axe a few years ago.
-They have a good reputation as one of the best splitting axes on the market.
-But it’s frustrating trying to figure out which to get.
-There are so many options, many of them looking almost identical.
+Fiskars splitting axes have a reputation as one of the best, high-value options on the market.
+But it can be frustrating trying to figure out which one to get.
+There are a lot of options, and many of them look almost identical.

 What is the best Fiskars splitting axe?

-There is no splitting axe that will be best for everyone or every scenario.
+No one axe will be perfect for every scenario.
 But, usually when someone asks for “the best”, they mean the most powerful.

 The Fiskars X27 is what I recommend for most people, but I have a lot more info on this axe and others below.

-The IsoCore maul can be a good partner to a splitting axe, but it shouldn’t be your primary splitting tool.
-The Maul is bigger and heavier for the toughest logs, but splitting axes like the X27 are can handle most jobs and be used for longer periods.
-The IsoCore Mauls are too heavy for extended use.
+The IsoCore maul can be a good partner to a splitting axe, but likely shouldn’t be your primary splitting tool.
+It’s bigger and heavier for the toughest logs but is too heavy for extended use.

-The X27 is by far the most popular Fiskars splitting axe.
+The Fiskars X27 is by far the most popular Fiskars splitting axe.
+It has a 4lb splitting head and a 36″ handle.

-It’s the largest Fiskars splitting axe, and can deliver quite a wallop.
-This axe is designed for the homestead, cottage, farm, etc., and can tackle the biggest rounds, but it still light enough to swing for a long time.
+It’s the largest Fiskars splitting axe and can deliver quite a wallop.
+This axe is designed for the homestead, cottage, farm, etc., and can tackle the biggest rounds, but it is still light enough to swing for a long time.

 The head is long, with 2 inches of standard blade shape before the cheeks flare out.
 This allows it to penetrate before forcing the wood apart.
 But even when it doesn’t split on the first strike, the wedge-shaped bit pops out pretty easily.